cederikdotcom/venturestarter/template/prompt-template.md

 - overview.md: Highlight key features, value proposition, and differentiators
 - architecture.md: Explain technical stack, components, data flow, and integration points
 - traction-update: Document current progress, metrics, and next steps
+- index.html: Create a modern, responsive landing page that can be served via GitHub Pages
+- style.css: Provide clean, modern styling that works well on all devices

 Please create these as separate artifacts that I can easily copy into my GitHub repository structure.
 ```